-- 73. Prevention of undernutrition will be integrated into undernutrition treatment programmes.
+- 72. Prevention of undernutrition will be integrated into undernutrition treatment programmes.
 WFP will continue to support the treatment of moderate acute malnutrition among children aged 6-59 months and pregnant and lactating women and girls in provinces with global acute malnutrition prevalence of more than 10 percent or between 5 and 9 percent with aggravating factors such as high food insecurity and population displacement.
-The treatment will be provided at health facilities in the existing health infrastructure. - 74.
+The treatment will be provided at health facilities in the existing health infrastructure. - 73.
 Undernutrition prevention will be implemented in the same provinces as are targeted for moderate acute malnutrition treatment, using a community-based approach to avoid placing an excessive burden on health centres.
-Programmes for preventing chronic and acute malnutrition will target children aged 6-23 months and pregnant and lactating women and girls with specialized foods complemented by increased community mobilization through a large-scale SBCC strategy incorporated into the community-based moderate acute malnutrition treatment programme. - 75.
-Interventions for preventing micronutrient deficiencies will include home fortification for children aged 6-23 months, in collaboration with UNICEF; distribution of micronutrients to adolescent girls in schools and at other community locations and provision of relevant technical support to the Burundi Bureau of Standards and Quality Control and the National Centre for Food Technology. - 76.
-To help prevent the sharing of specialized foods and ensure that nutrition outcomes are achieved, households will benefit from an integrated package of conditional transfers and capacity development for resilience building, asset creation, access to markets and HGSM. - 77.
+Programmes for preventing chronic and acute malnutrition will target children aged 6-23 months and pregnant and lactating women and girls with specialized foods complemented by increased community mobilization through a large-scale SBCC strategy incorporated into the community-based moderate acute malnutrition treatment programme. - 74.
+Interventions for preventing micronutrient deficiencies will include home fortification for children aged 6-23 months, in collaboration with UNICEF; distribution of micronutrients to adolescent girls in schools and at other community locations and provision of relevant technical support to the Burundi Bureau of Standards and Quality Control and the National Centre for Food Technology. - 75.
+The integrated approach will allow the same households to benefit from conditional transfers and capacity development for resilience building, asset creation, access to markets and HGSM; this will help prevent the sharing of specialized foods and safeguard the sustainability of results. - 76.
 WFP, UNICEF and other partners will share their resources in undertaking health facility capacity development and community-level SBCC.
 Partners including UNFPA and UN-Women will organize training on reproductive health, family planning, leadership skills and prevention of gender-based violence, which will be tailored and delivered to women, men, girls and boys.
 FAO and WHO will support complementary activities for improving the food and nutrition security of rural communities.
-Technical support for the Ministry of Public Health will have the aim of handing over a fully operational nutrition surveillance system while improving the implementation of nutrition programmes. - 78.
+Technical support for the Ministry of Public Health will have the aim of handing over a fully operational nutrition surveillance system while improving the implementation of nutrition programmes. - 77.
 WFP will play a leading role in facilitating implementation of the national food fortification policy and strategy, including by strengthening food fortification facilities and cooperatives of small-scale millers.
 WFP will support the Burundi Bureau of Standards and Quality Control and the National Centre for Food Technology through capacity strengthening, assistance in identifying potential sources of micronutrients and, on request, assistance with procurement.
 The objective is to increase the availability, ensure the quality control and scale up the distribution of fortified foods.
 WFP will continue to advocate for the consumption of enriched staples through social marketing and communication campaigns.